thebrisly/my-first-website/README.md

   - Forms to collect some data: "form", "input" (to take the input of the user), "label" (to indicate which data they need to enter)
     - For sensitive content, it exists a type="password" attribute for "input"
     - You can create a lot of different inputs: checkbox, text, numbers, ranges, radio (only one input allowed), a dropdown list, a datalist (so the user can write smthg and the list will propose the most similar answer), a textarea element and obviously a submit button
+    - You can add a client-side validation to the form (with required, max, min, maxlength & minlength)